share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-I have shared so many waffle recipes with you over the past years, but that’s the first time I make such easy healthy waffles, perfect to meal prep a week of healthy breakfasts.
+I have shared many waffle recipes with you over the years, like my Dairy-Free Waffles, Gluten-Free Waffles, or classic Liege Waffles, but that’s the first time I made such easy, healthy waffles.
+They are perfect for meal-prepping a week of healthy breakfasts.

-It takes under 20 minutes to make a batch and these healthy waffles.
+It takes under 20 minutes to make a batch of these healthy waffles.
 Plus, they can be stored in the refrigerator for four days or frozen for up to a month.

 Why You Should Add Protein Powder To Waffles